luisgtez/Ebook-download-file/README.md

     ```

 ## Usage
-1. Place your desired file to install in the `/Books` directory.
+1. Place your desired files to be served in the `/Books` directory.

 ### Method 1: Run File
 2. Run the `app.py` file.